SHRMF Investor Alert: Bronstein, Gewirtz & Gro... | INN

-SHRMF Investor Alert: Bronstein, Gewirtz & Grossman, LLC Notifies Champignon Brands Inc. Investors of Class Action and Encourages Investors to Contact the Firm
+SHRMF Investor Alert: Bronstein, Gewirtz & Grossman, LLC Reminds Champignon Brands Inc. Shareholders of Class Action and Encourages Investors to Contact the Firm

-Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Champignon Brands Inc. and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Champignon securities between March 27, 2020 and February 17, 2021, both dates inclusive .
-Such investors are encouraged to join this case by visiting the firm’s site: class action seeks to recover …
+Attorney Advertising–Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Champignon Brands Inc. and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Champignon securities between March 27, 2020 and February 17, 2021, both dates inclusive .
+Such investors are encouraged to join this case by visiting the firm’s site: .
+This …

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1934.